 As the months drag on with the COVID-19 pandemic, life has become a waiting game to get the vaccine, emerge from lockdown, and ultimately for the new normal to arrive.
 One aspect of this new normal for most who work in a corporate environment is working from home.
 And for some, working remotely doesn’t have to be from their home office or dining room table in their home country, especially now that remote worker programs are popping up all across the globe.
-There are currently eight digital nomad visa programs in the Caribbean, and more are sure to follow.
+There are currently nine digital nomad visa programs in the Caribbean, and more are sure to follow.
 With that in mind, here are ten tips for remote working in the Caribbean.

 The curve of Carlisle Bay in Barbados.
 Photo Credit: © Barbados Tourism Marketing Inc.